 About Pancake Press

-Pancake Press was founded in 1972 when a monthly series of poems called The Moon Books was begun.
-The series lasted for ten years, encompassing 120 manuscripts.
-About twenty have been published.
+Pancake Press was founded in 1974 with a monthly series of poems by Patrick Smith called The Moon Books.
+The series lasted for ten years, encompassing 120 manuscripts, and about twenty were printed and bound.

-The Press at first published only the work of Patrick Smith, the publisher, but eventually enlarged its scope to include works by Jean Carr, David Derus, Stephen Dunning, John Logan, and David Ray.
-The last book published by the Press was a catalog of oil paintings by Patrick Smith entitled LIFEnearDEATH — Portraits from a Hospice.
+The Press eventually enlarged its scope to include works by Jean Carr, David Derus, Stephen Dunning, John Logan, and David Ray.
+The last books published by the Press were both by Patrick Smith: a book-length poem, Susannah & the Elders (1992), and a catalog of oil paintings entitled LIFEnearDEATH—Portraits from a Hospice (2000), containing reproductions of a series of 25 paintings created between 1997 and 1999 when Patrick was working as a volunteer at a hospice in San Francisco.

-The works published before 1990 have hand-sewn bindings, and all books published by Pancake Press are listed in Browker's Books in Print.
-The catalog and several of the poetry books are still in print and available for purchase, but the Press is not publishing new works at present.
+The works published before 1990 have hand-sewn bindings, and all books published by Pancake Press are listed in Browker’s Books in Print.
+The books by Patrick Smith, Stephen Dunning, David Ray, and John Logan are still in print and available for purchase for $25 each, including shipping, but the Press is not publishing new works.
+Click here to order a book.